Expensive Addictions Send Money Up in Smoke or Into a Bottle

 “I’m a business owner,” Bahruth explains, “so I’m always looking at things from a ROI [return on investment] perspective.
 So when you talk about a $2,500 investment with a $1,660 savings a year, that’s pretty substantial.
 The money alone was enough to keep me sober through the first year.”
 Bahruth goes on to say that she took that nearly $2,000 in savings and spent it on a much-needed vacation with her family – her first in seven years.

 Money was a huge factor in Kris’s decision to quit smoking, as well.
 Using a calculator from SmokeFree.gov, she realized that she would save over $1,000 per year by quitting her 10-cigarettes-a-day addiction and over $36,000 in 20 years.

 “I need that money to go back to school and buy a home.
 It sucks that for the last 10 years, I’ve been wasting my money like this,” Kris says.

-There are several ways to quit an addiction without spending a fortune.
-For one, support groups such as Alcoholics Anonymous is free with locations almost nationwide.
-There are additionally online communities and message boards for added support.
-Those looking to use the cold turkey method can help themselves by avoiding triggers and replacing learned behaviors (such as chewing on suckers, doodling with pencils, and switching driving routes away from bars or liquor stores).
-Finally, using insurance benefits to get help may still cost money, but getting outside, professional support may just be the best way to see long-term, lasting success.
+There are several ways to quit expensive addictions without spending a fortune.
+For one, support groups such as Alcoholics Anonymous are free with locations almost nationwide.
+There are also online communities and message boards for added support.
+Those looking to use the cold turkey method can help themselves by avoiding triggers and replacing learned behaviors (such as chewing on suckers, doodling with pencils, and switching driving routes away from bars and liquor stores).
+Finally, using insurance benefits to get help may still cost money, but getting outside, professional support may just be the best way to find lasting success.

-For Bahruth and Kris, the future looks brighter without their addictions weighing them down and costing them a fortune.
-And despite the setbacks, the trial and errors, and the initial expense, ditching their smoking and drinking habits has saved them a lot more than just money.
+For Bahruth and Kris, the future looks brighter without their expensive addictions weighing them down .
+And despite the setbacks, the trial-and-errors, and the initial expense, ditching their smoking and drinking habits has saved them a lot more than just money.